The Best 529 Plan for Maryland Residents

 What happens to a 529 plan if you move?

 Nothing happens to your plan if you move out of state.
 You may leave the plan where it is or elect to open a plan in your new resident state and transfer the assets.
-However, it's important to note 529 plan rollovers are not tax deductible.
+However, it's important to note that 529 plan rollovers are not tax-deductible.

-Many states allow tax deductions for contributing to a 529 plan.
-Maryland allows up to a $2,500 tax deduction per taxpayer per beneficiary.
+Many states allow tax deductions for contributing to a 529 plan and Maryland’s 529 Plan offer tax benefits.
+Residents can take a tax deduction of up to a $2,500 per taxpayer per beneficiary.
 This tax deduction is only available for investments made into the Maryland 529 plan.
 Investments into out-of-state plans do not qualify for the deduction.

 How are 529 plans taxed?

-Funds held within a 529 plan account are tax-deferred, just as with an IRA or 401k account.
+Funds held within a 529 plan account are tax-deferred, like an IRA or 401k account.
 Generally, distributions are tax-free as long as you use the funds for qualified education expenses.

 So, what is the best 529 plan for Maryland residents?